National Cyber Director and Former Managing Director (2014-2021)

-Teams: Management; Federal Experts
+Teams: Strategic Advisory Group; Federal Experts

 Mr. Inglis began his career at NSA as a computer scientist within the National Computer Security Center.
 His NSA assignments include service across information assurance, policy, time-sensitive operations, and signals intelligence organizations.
 Promoted to NSA’s Senior Executive Service in 1997, he subsequently served in a variety of senior leadership assignments culminating in his selection as the NSA Deputy Director.
 He has twice served away from NSA Headquarters, first as a visiting professor of computer science at the U.S. Military Academy (1991-1992) and later as the U.S. Special Liaison to the United Kingdom (2003-2006).